-We are sorry to announce that, given the current situation with Coronavirus, our exhibition and panel discussion to commemorate Monseñor Romero has been POSTPONED.
+We are sorry to announce that, given the current situation, our exhibition and panel discussion to commemorate Monseñor Romero has been POSTPONED.

-We hope to be able to organize this event for a later date, probably in September.
+We hope to organize this event at a later date.

 “La voz de Monseñor Romero / The Voice of Monseñor Romero” Exhibition and Forty Years After Romero Panel Discussion

 The Latin American Studies program, in collaboration with El Salvador’s Museum of the Word and Image (MUPI) and UBC’s Amnesty International Club have the pleasure to invite you to the exhibition “La Voz de Monseñor Romero / The Voice of Monsignor Romero.”

 El Salvador’s Archbishop Oscar Romero was a prominent spokesman for the poor and oppressed.
 On March 24, 1980, he was assassinated, while giving mass, by a member of a death squad linked to the security forces and the Salvadoran extreme right.
 His murderer has never been definitively identified or prosecuted.
 Following his death, the country plunged into a bloody civil war, which formally ended with a peace accord in 1992, but whose effects are still evident.

 In 2015, the Catholic Church formally beatified Romero, but for many in El Salvador he has long been a popular saint.